 Generally, gourds are going to have rigid exteriors, and don't have an abundance of "fleshy" insides that make them good eats -- unlike squash.
 Most squash is cultivated for consumption, while most gourds are grown for purely decorative purposes.
 So really, when people define something as a gourd, they basically mean "inedible squash."

 But again, these definitions are more circumstantial than anything else.
-A full-grown pumpkin can be considered a squash -- but when you think about the miniature pumpkins (the ones you might paint in kindergarten), those are more like gourds, because they are small, extremely hard to open, and don't contain much edible substance.
+A full-grown pumpkin can be considered a squash -- but when you think about the miniature pumpkins, like the ones you might paint in kindergarten, those are more like gourds, because they are small, extremely hard to open, and don't contain much edible substance.
 It all really comes down to whether or not it's going to be a good bite.

 What do gourds even taste like?